It’s a staple of rom-coms. The romantic intervention.

 The gorgeous girl who’s a career powerhouse but can’t get a date for Friday night.
 A subset of the previous staple; I always loved this one.
 Probably because I sucked at both.
 Think Cybill Shepherd in Moonlighting and Helen Hunt in What Women Want.

-The annoyingly unnecessary makeover of the already gorgeous girl (from Julia Roberts, Rachael Leigh Cook and Debra Winger to Sandra Bullock, Meg Ryan and Anne Hathaway, this is classic) because the dumbasses in the movie can’t tell she’s a babe without the flashing signs and arrows of more makeup, a new hairstyle and a great outfit.
+The annoyingly unnecessary makeover of the already gorgeous girl (from Julia Roberts, Rachael Leigh Cook and Debra Winger to Sandra Bullock, Meg Ryan and Anne Hathaway, this is classic) because the dumbasses in the movie can’t tell she’s a babe without the flashing signs and arrows of more makeup, a new hairstyle, contact lenses and a great outfit.
 Seriously!

 The schlubby guy with the babe.
 I really, really hate this one.
 Schlubby guys across the country have learned from movies that they needn’t “settle” for anything less than a ten.
 See Paul Giamatti in Barney’s Version (not just one, but three beautiful wives plus a smokin’ hot one-night stand) or Joe Pesci in My Cousin Vinny.
 And lest we forget: As Good As It Gets, Knocked Up, She’s Out of My League and Charlotte and Harry in Sex and the City.
 Think I’m all wet on this one?
 Switch the genders in each scenario and we’ll talk.